hturnbull93/auth-app-rails/README.md

 Do this for localhost:3000 (where React app will run on in development).

-Also can allow the production domain (I will add this later if this gets deployed)
+Also can allow the production domain (I will add this later if this gets deployed).

 ### Configure Session Store

 In `config/initializers/session_store.rb`:

-Configure a session store for a cookie store, key of '_authentication_app' (name of the cookie), and the domain (localhost:3001 for now)
+Configure a session store for a cookie store, key of '_authentication_app' (name of the cookie), and the domain (localhost:3001 for now).

 ### Routes

 In `config/routes.rb':

-Set root to static home
+Set root to static home.

+Added `app/controllers/static_controller.rb`, defined home route rendering hello world json.